Theft Lawyers Explain California Penal Code 484 PC

 - When you converted or used the property, you intended to deprive the owner of its use

-To help you understand the various aspects of theft charge, our theft attorneys at Wallin & Klarich have provided answers to some of the most commonly asked questions in our FAQ section.
+To help you understand the various aspects of theft laws under California Penal Code 484 PC, our attorneys at Wallin & Klarich have provided answers to some of the most commonly asked questions in our FAQs section.
 There, you can find answers to questions such as:

 Where can I find the most experienced California theft lawyers?

-If you are confronted with accusations of theft crimes in California, it is essential that you contact criminal defense lawyers who are experienced with theft crime cases.
-With offices in Orange County, Riverside, San Bernardino, San Diego, Los Angeles, Ventura, Victorville and West Covina, our theft attorneys have successfully represented clients facing theft charges for over 30 years.
+If you have been charged with theft under California Penal Code 484 PC, it is essential that you contact criminal defense lawyers who are experienced with theft crime cases.
+With offices in Orange County, Riverside, San Bernardino, San Diego, Los Angeles, Ventura, Victorville and West Covina, our theft attorneys have successfully represented clients facing theft charges for over 40 years.
 We have the knowledge and the know-how to win your case.